rust-windowing/winit/README.md

 ### OS/X

- - Events are not implemented
+ - Some events are not implemented
+ - Implementation is still work-in-progress
+ - Vsync not implemented

 ### Win32